 Regardless of whether you want to become a Solicitor or Barrister understanding of how courts operate is important.
 It’s a good idea to visit a court to gain valuable insights.

-You can sit in on real cases to see legal professionals in action.
+Court visits allow you to sit in on real cases to see legal professionals in action.
 Gaining this experience can help you to make informed career decisions and work out what area of law you would like to pursue.

 Spending some time in court can help you to decide whether to practice in a contentious or non-contentious area of law.